-How can he who was such towards our kings have so changed?
+How can he who was such towards our kings have so changed ?

-Why dost thou thus speak without due inquiry?
-Listen!
-When the pride of the race of Raghu attended the Dandaká forest, proper treatment was shown him by this thy ruler of the demons, and this is the full result of that action.
+~ Why dost thou thus speak without due inquiry?
+Lister!
+When the pride of the race of Raghu attended only by his brother at the command of his father entered the Dandaká forest, proper treatment was shown him by this thy ruler of the demons, and this is the full result of that action.